-Athens keeps amazing every visitor!
-Apart from beautiful new museums, concert buildings, artistic metro stations and roof gardens, now Athens also has a new spectacular cultural landmark: the Stavros Niarchos Foundation Cultural Centre (SNFCC).
+Athens has something for every visitor!
+Apart from beautiful new museums, concert buildings, artistic metro stations, and roof gardens, Athens also has a spectacular cultural landmark: the Stavros Niarchos Foundation Cultural Centre (SNFCC).
 Needless to say, a must-see, during your next Athens visit.

 Who is Stavros Niarchos?